doxakis/HdbscanSharp/README.md

 # Improve speed

+You have many options.

+## Reduce the dimensions

 In order to speed up the overall process if you have a lot of vectors with high dimensions, I suggest to do a Principal Component Analysis.
 The Accord.NET Framework provide a great implementation. (http://accord-framework.net/)